Written by Jonathan Richter

 6. Business Process Outsourcing (BPO)

 If you manage a business with many moving parts, you might consider subcontracting various third-party vendors to handle one or many of your business processes.
-This is what’s known as business process outsourcing (BPO), a method that helps businesses streamline processes so that they can better focus on other aspects of the business (such as customer interactions or production).
+This is what’s known as business process outsourcing (BPO).

 Importantly, “outsourcing” in this sense doesn’t necessarily mean you’re contracting an offshore workforce or product.
 You could also hire domestic “onshore outsourcing”, or “nearshore outsourcing” with territories of which you share a border.